graphicalmethods/serverless-llamas/README.md

 curl -H "Content-Type: application/json" <LAMBDA_URL> -d @../../tests/prompt.json
 ```

 This will invoke the lambda function.
 On first invocation, there is a substantial warmup period where the model is being loaded.
 This can take upwards of a minute or more.
-Often this is around 30s-50s.

 Occasionally, on first invocation the lambda will return an Internal Server Error.
 This means that you've exceeded the lambda function timeout and the model is taking a substantially long time to load.
 If you invoke again the model should be loaded or reloaded and return a response from the llm.

-Subsequent invocations will be faster around 10s-20s for additional prompts.
+Subsequent invocations will be faster around 20s-40s for additional prompts.
 If the lambda function has concurrent invocations the model will be loaded for each concurrency.

 Additional changes can be pushed using the same sls command:
 ```bash